seanpm2001/Learn/Docs/Priority-languages/README.md

 - Assembly

+## Statistics

+- R

+### Rarely used

+- Stan

 ## Stylesheets and graphics

 > **Note** These languages are only used when necessary.

 - CSS
 - Less
+- QML

 ### Rarely used

 - GLSL
 - HLSL
 - SugarSS

+## Subtitles

+- WebVTT

+### Rarely used

+- None listed

+## Unusable

+These languages can't be used as of 2023, Saturday, February 11th (main reason: blockchain, bad owners)

+- Cadence
+- Dart
+- Google Go
+- Hack
+- Jsonnet
+- Solidity

 ## Web development